verdaux/BookNotes/Phrases/Impressors 8.md

 - [ ] I didn't easily swallow what other people told me.
 - [ ] Show me your thorns and I will show you hands ready to bleed.
 - [ ] The best thing about Starbucks is their toilets.
+- [ ] In this world love has no color.
+Yet, How deeply my body is stained by yours.